1j01/wavey/README.md

 There will still need to be a way to specify the BPM, and it would also be good to have BPM detection and variable BPM support (hopefully tying into a general automation system).
-One idea I've had is, you could keep the beat with a foot pedal or something, recorded along with a track.
+By the way, what if you could keep the beat with a foot pedal (or other input), and record that along with whatever track or tracks you're recording?
+That could be an alternative to beat detection, which might require less manual refinement.

 * Tracks can be pinned to the top, which should ease the pain when you have many tracks with audio clips